Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/masked-select/masked-select.md

   - 'paths/computer-science'
 ---

-In PyTorch, **masked select** is a method that selects elements from a tensor based on a mask.
-The mask is a tensor of the same shape as the input tensor, containing boolean values.
-The `masked_select()` function returns a new tensor with elements from the input tensor where the corresponding mask value is `True`.
+In PyTorch, **`.masked_select()`** is a function that selects elements from an input tensor based on a boolean mask of the same shape.
+It returns a new 1D tensor containing the elements where the mask is `True`.

 ## Syntax